Updated: Dec 16, 2020

 I will probably not be taking lunch as at least 1~2 hours' rest is required to avoid having abdominal pain from walking after a heavy meal.
 I will pack some granola bars and high-calories banana to quell hunger while on the go or when taking short breaks.
 It will not be difficult to get some light snacks on the way too, especially at the cafe in MacRitchie Reservoir Park.

 To prevent getting into a low blood sugar condition from possible over-exertion, I will standby a small packet of sweets.
-I had not encountered any low blood sugar symptoms myself before when on long hikes, but I had used my sweets to help others on two occasions.
-So, it's good to be prepared.
+I had not encountered any low blood sugar symptoms (dizziness, lightheadedness, etc) myself before when on long hikes, but I had used the sweets that I carried to help others on two occasions.
+As this is going to be my longest hike in life so far, it will be good to be prepared.

 Lastly, I will need a fresh change of clothings to get out of my sweaty attire after the hike for the return journey.